gem/oq-engine/doc/faq.md

 If you are running the OpenQuake Engine on a multi-node cluster you should also have a look at [FAQ related to cluster deployments](faq-cluster.md).

+### Help!
+Should I disable Hyperthreading?

+It depends.
+If you have memory issue for sure you should disable HyperThreading since it will save you a lot of memory.
+If memory is not not a issue, enabling HyperThreading may still be a bad
+idea: depending on the hardware and the software (in particular the patches for Spectre/Meltdown) it may slow down your system.
+The only way to assess the effect of HyperThreading is to run a (big) calculation with HyperThreading on and HyperThreading off and then compare the runtimes.

 ******

 ### Different installation methods